openrndr/workshop-generative-posters/readme.md

 Setup is called once at the start of the program, then draw is called as many times a second as possible.
 `setup` is for initializing the state of your program, while `draw` is for updating that state: creating animations.

+**Important note for MacOS users: you need to pass `-XstartOnFirstThread` as a VM option to properly run an OpenRNDR program.**

 ### Recipes

 #### Define your draw function directly inside setup